fcr--/fat32defrag/README.md

 # fat32defrag
 FAT32 defragmenter written in pure lua!

-**Notice:** As the author, I do not trust this defragmenter myself, I wrote it since I couldn't find any fat32 compactor-defragmenter able to run from linux, and I needed it for my Playstation 2 USB hard drive.
+**Notice:** As the author, I do not trust this defragmenter myself.
+I wrote it since I couldn't find any fat32 compactor-defragmenter able to run from linux, and I needed it for my Playstation 2 USB hard drive.
 I have backups of the games and saves I place into that hdd, and so should you.

 * **THIS IS A BETA PROJECT, IT MAY OR MAY NOT WORK WITH YOUR FAT32 FILESYSTEM.**
 * **OTHER FILESYSTEM FORMATS ARE NOT SUPPORTED.
 PERIOD.**